Friday, March 12, 2021

 ★★★★★

 I think at some point every writer, especially any writer with any fascination with playwriting at all, eventually comes up with an idea for a story about famous people sitting in a room and talking to each other.
 I knew a few people who've done stories like this, and I've thought about it occasionally.
 Sometimes these ideas are more contrived then others, (They're all contrived of course) but the best of these are so beautifully contrived that you just want to believe that they really did happen.
 Perhaps it's for the soul, the philosophical soul that we want things like these to have happened.
 In that respect, it's no surprise to me that Regina King chose "One Night in Miami...", the Kemp Powers stage play to be her first directorial feature.
 She's been directing a lot more then we realize, mostly in television up until now; of course, she's also been acting for a lot longer then we realize.
-Now, every award show basically recognizes the fact that Regina King should be honored for everything that's remotely good that she's in, but I don't think a most people realize exactly how long she's actually been around.
-She was a regular on "227", like, every year of the series, before she ever made her feature film acting debut, which is frickin' "Boyz N the Hood"!!!
+Now, every award show basically recognizes the fact that Regina King should be honored for everything that's remotely good that she's in, but I don't think most people realize exactly how long she's actually been around.
+She was a regular on "227", like, every year of the series, before she ever made her feature film acting debut, which was frickin' "Boyz N the Hood"!!!
 She's quietly had one of the greatest acting careers for the last three decades-, no longer then three decades, and that fact makes it a little more shocking that she's only now gotten a shot at directing a feature film.

 Despite all I've said, I'm still a little surprised that this is the project she picked.
 Not sure why honestly; I guess it's just that I never thought this would be the kind of subject Ms. King would have chosen, but I don't know; perhaps it's just that this is a masculin film.
 There's barely a female character in "One Night in Miami..." not that it needs one, and I'm certainly not complaining; it's one of the best films of the year, so yeah, if she finds a project to direct next time that's just as good, it could be a cast of amoebas for all I care.

 The night in Miami, is February 25th, 1964, the night Cassius Clay (Eli Goree) became the youngest Heavyweight Champion in the world after Sonny Liston (Aaron D. Alexander) didn't come out for the seventh round.
 Most of the movie takes place in the hotel room at the Hampton Inn, and after the fight, he's brought a few friends over for a small celebration.
-Malcolm X (Kingsley Ben-Adir), spokesman for the Nation of Islam of course, not a surprise to anybody who knows what happens next in Cassius's life, Jim Brown (Aldis Hodge), the biggest name in team sports at the time as the dominant Cleveland Browns running back and one of the most political figures as well, right at the beginning of his film career, as well as a brief respite as a boxing commentator, and Sam Cooke (Leslie Odom, Jr. in a particularly special performance from him) one of the greatest singers of all time, and one of the biggest pop stars of the days and one of the greatest and most important singer-songwriters of all-time.
+Malcolm X (Kingsley Ben-Adir), spokesman for the Nation of Islam of course, not a surprise to anybody who knows what happens next in Cassius's life, Jim Brown (Aldis Hodge), the biggest name in team sports at the time as the dominant Cleveland Browns running back and one of the most political of figures as well, right at the beginning of his film career, as well as a brief respite as a boxing commentator, and Sam Cooke (Leslie Odom, Jr. in a particularly special performance from him) one of the greatest singers of all time, and one of the biggest pop stars of the days and one of the greatest and most important singer-songwriters of all-time.
 He was a guest of Cassius for the fight and the four men, have some deep-rooted thoughts and conversations for the time, while also debating on what's the best way to celebrate Cassius's victory.
-Malcolm, who doesn't drink and is married, is got two packages of, ironically vanilla ice cream.
+Malcolm, who doesn't drink and is married, has brought two packages of, ironically vanilla ice cream.
 Cassius wants to celebrate a little on his last day before joining the Muslim faith, so perhaps his last night of drinking.
 Jim and Sam want to head back to the Fontainebleu, where Sam and Jim, and the rich white people mostly hang out and Sam performs at occasionally.

 I don't want to go over everything they talk about and how they talk about it, but just want to encourage those to lay back and enjoy the discussions and conflicts between them.
 It's a look at both where these particular icons were at at the time, and a discussion of where the African-Americans identity and purpose means for the future.
 I kept thinking about how two of these men would be gone within a year from this moment, and how only Jim Brown is still alive today; one of the last major figures left of the Civil Rights Movement of this era that's still around.
 It's an imaginary look into the past, but also a look at the leaders of those who'd laid the roots for the future of the modern Civil Rights/Black Lives Matter and other social justice movements.
 Those who fought on their own, and those who worked for change within the system.